Originally posted: 8/02/2020

 How do we respond to Him Who Turns Calculations to the Contrary?

-He will always Turn Calculations to the Contrary.
-What we believe is hidden, He will Turn to be revealed.
+He Turns Calculations to the Contrary; and what we believe is hidden, He will Turn to be revealed.

 For God will bring every act to judgment, everything which is hidden, whether it is good or evil, (Ecclesiastes 12:4).